Freedom (Franzen novel)

 Freedom is a 2010 novel by American author Jonathan Franzen.
 It was published by Farrar, Straus and Giroux.
 Freedom received general acclaim from book critics, was ranked one of the best books of 2010 by several publications, and called by some critics the "Great American Novel".
 In 2022, it was announced that Freedom would be adapted for television.

-The novel follows the lives of the Berglund family, particularly the parents Patty and Walter, as their lives develop and then their happiness falls apart.
-Important to their story is a college friend of Walter's and successful rock musician, Richard Katz, who has a love affair with Patty.
+The novel follows the lives of the Berglund family, particularly the parents Patty and Walter, as their lives develop and their happiness eventually falls apart.
+Important to their story is a college friend of Walter's and successful rock musician, Richard Katz, who has an affair with Patty.
 Walter and Patty's son, Joey, also goes through his own coming-of-age challenges.

 Franzen began working on the novel in 2001, following his successful novel The Corrections.
 The title of the novel was an artifact of his book proposal, where he wanted to write a novel that freed him from the constraints of his previous work.
 The cover of many editions of the novel includes a cerulean warbler, a songbird, for which Walter works to create an environmental preserve.

 Plot

 Good Neighbors

-The novel opens with a brief look at the Berglund family during their time living in St. Paul, Minnesota, from the perspective of their nosy neighbors.
-The Berglunds are portrayed as an ideal liberal and middle-class family, and they are among the first families to move into urban St. Paul after years of white flight to the suburbs.
-Patty Berglund is a charming and youthful homemaker with a self-deprecating sense of humor; her husband Walter is a mild-mannered but principled lawyer with environmentalist advocacies.
-They have one daughter, Jessica, and one son, Joey, the latter exhibiting a precocious independence and talent for making money.
-Joey becomes sexually involved with a neighborhood teen named Connie Monaghan and begins to rebel against his mother, going so far as to move in with Connie and her family, making Patty and Walter increasingly unstable.
-After many unhappy years, and after both Joey and Jessica have gone off to college, Patty and Walter relocate to Washington, D.C., abandoning the neighborhood and house they have worked so hard to improve.
+The novel opens with the Berglund family during their time living in St. Paul, Minnesota, from the perspective of their nosy neighbors.
+One of the first families to move back into urban St. Paul after years of white flight, the Berglunds are portrayed as an ideal liberal middle-class family.
+Walter Berglund is a mild-mannered environmentalist lawyer, and his wife Patty is a charming and youthful homemaker who cares for their two children, Jessica and Joey.
+The precocious Joey’s move to his girlfriend’s Republican family next door increasingly destabilizes Patty and Walter’s marriage.
+Years later, while the children are at college, the unhappy couple relocates to Washington, D.C.